torabian/fireback/README.md

 3. There will be a folder, with `Makefile`.
 Check that so you can see which commands you can use.
 5. Project will have `.vscode` folder, You need to install `https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave` extension, in order to make it easier for you to generate, and compile code.
 6. Use Command+Shift+P, and `Tasks: Run Task`, and then you can use `Generate new module` command to create new modules

+### B: Using 'go install'

+You can install fireback using `go install github.com/torabian/fireback/cmd/fireback@latest` This would install it from source, and should be available in `go/bin` folder.
+Sometimes, your `go/bin` folder is not in your path, you need to add it.
+(Also check the next section)

+If your system is reporting that the `fireback` command is missing, make sure you have followed the Go installation guide correctly.
+Normally, it means that the go/bin directory in your User's home directory is not in the PATH environment variable.
+You will also normally need to close and reopen any open command prompts so that changes to the environment made by the installer are reflected at the command prompt.

 ### From npm